francescomucio/tee-as-transformation/docs/README.md

-# TEE Documentation
+# Tee Documentation

-Welcome to the TEE (Transform, Extract, Execute) documentation.
-TEE is a powerful Python framework for managing SQL data transformations with support for multiple database backends and automatic SQL dialect conversion.
+Welcome to the Tee for Transform (t4t) documentation.
+Tee is a powerful Python framework for managing SQL data transformations with support for multiple database backends and automatic SQL dialect conversion.

 ## Quick Navigation

 ### 🚀 Getting Started
-- [Installation](getting-started/installation.md) - Install TEE and its dependencies
+- [Installation](getting-started/installation.md) - Install Tee and its dependencies
 - [Quick Start](getting-started/quick-start.md) - Get up and running in minutes
 - [Configuration](getting-started/configuration.md) - Configure databases and settings